 - Westmoreland Transit

 The Amtrak station in Pittsburgh is located on the north end of the Golden Triangle, the city’s primary business and cultural district that sits between the Monongahela and Allegheny Rivers where they join forces to give birth to the Ohio River.
 The station structure stands beside and behind the former Pennsylvania Railroad facility whose great rotunda is a downtown landmark and a visual terminus of Liberty Avenue.
 The facility is within walking distance of the David L. Lawrence Convention Center and the Senator John Heinz History Center.
-As part of the Mobility First initiative of the American Recovery and Reinvestment Act of 2009, Pittsburgh is scheduled to receive a new ADA compliant tactile edge on existing concrete platforms at an estimated cost of $100,000.

 Until the late 1980s, Amtrak used part of the old Pennsylvania Station, but once the main building was renovated and converted into condominiums, the passenger areas were moved in 1989 to a newly constructed facility at the rear of the complex.
 The passenger areas of the station are on two levels that reflect the original configuration of Pennsylvania Station.
 The main waiting room is on the lower level off of Liberty Avenue and is located behind the former baggage room of the station; passengers may directly enter the waiting room from the parking lot.
 Travelers can also access the station from the upper level covered walkway that runs along the second floor of the building towards the tracks; passengers must then descend to the ground floor waiting room by escalator or stair.